FallenDev/Rain/README.md

 # This project has been on hold for quite some months.
-Currently I am
+# Currently I am designing my own video game, and haven't
-# Designing my own video game, and haven't had time to donate to this.
+had time to donate to this.

 # Rain.. rain... go away, come again another day..